darrencocco/anyconnect-client/README.md

 directory as the Dockerfile) when you build it.
 Build with it with `docker build -t anyconnect-client .`

 P.S.
-It currently does not support running multiple clients at the same time.
+It currently does not support running multiple clients at the same time and it only works with a Linux host.